GWCustom/bfabric-web-apps/README.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

-## What Is Bfabric?
+## What Is B-Fabric?

-Bfabric is a Laboratory Information Management System (LIMS) used for managing scientific experiments and their associated data in laboratories.
+B-Fabric is a Laboratory Information Management System (LIMS) used for managing scientific experiments and their associated data in laboratories.
 It provides a platform for tracking samples, analyzing results, and organizing workflows efficiently.

-For more details, visit the [Bfabric official website](https://fgcz-bfabric.uzh.ch/bfabric/).
+For more details, visit the [B-Fabric official website](https://fgcz-bfabric.uzh.ch/bfabric/).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

-## What Is BfabricPy?
+## What Is B-FabricPy?

 BfabricPy is a Python library that provides a programmatic interface to interact with the [Bfabric SOAP WebService](https://fgcz-bfabric.uzh.ch/wiki/tiki-index.php?page=Webservices).
-It allows developers to integrate Bfabric functionalities into custom Python applications.
+It allows developers to integrate B-Fabric functionalities into custom Python applications.
 This library simplifies tasks like querying samples, uploading results, and interacting with the LIMS programmatically.

 BfabricPy is a dependency of this project and is fetched directly from its GitHub repository during installation.